Comadreja/js-for-gamedev/en/02-javascript/02-ejercicios/index.md

 **8. Dynamic properties.**

 The bracketed notation for accessing an object's properties is especially useful for accessing properties in a generic way.
-For instance, picture the following code:
+For instance, picture the following piece of code:

 ```js
 var hero = {